Double Machine Learning and Automated Confounder Selection -- A Cautionary Tale: Simulation results

-Fig.\ \ref{fig2} shows results using centered and studentized quantities, next to their theoretical distributions.
+Fig.\ \ref{fig3} shows simulation results using centered and studentized quantities, next to their theoretical (standard normal) distribution.
 In panel (a) we observe the familiar picture from \citet{Belloni2014}.
 DML is able to reliably filter out the good controls from irrelevant covariates, which leads to a distribution that closely matches the theoretical one.
-By contrast, naive LASSO fails to pick relevant control variables that are only weakly correlated with the outcome, translating into substantial bias.
+By contrast, na\"ive LASSO fails to pick relevant control variables that are only weakly correlated with the outcome, translating into substantial bias.
 However, this result reverses for the m-graph in panel (b).
 Here, the covariates are bad controls, due to the collider structure, and should not be included in the regression.
 They are nonetheless highly correlated with the treatment and thus get picked by the DML, leading to biased causal effect estimates.
-In fact, the advantage that DML had over naive LASSO in (a) vanishes completely ($bias^{DML} = -0.126$, and $bias^{LASSO} = -0.089$).
-Given the chosen parameterization with only a moderately high correlation between the covariates and the outcome, the naive approach selects fewer bad controls, which is the reason why it performs better in this setting.
+In fact, the advantage that DML had over na\"ive LASSO in (a) vanishes completely ($bias^{DML} = -0.120$, and $bias^{LASSO} = -0.119$).
+Interestingly, given the chosen parameterization with only a moderately high correlation between the covariates and the outcome, the na\"ive approach consistently selects fewer bad controls than DML.
+The mode of the number of controls selected across simulations is 5 for the na\"ive LASSO and 10 for DML.

 In panel (c) we investigate the mediator case.
-Now, the covariates are post-treatment variables, which nonetheless end up getting selected as controls by the DML.
+Now, the covariates are post-treatment variables, which nonetheless end up getting selected as controls by both the na\"ive LASSO and DML.
 According to the discussion in Sec.\ \ref{sec:theory}, this allows to consistently estimate the direct effect of the treatment.
-However, the researcher needs to keep this change of target parameter in mind for interpretation, since the DML is unable to consistently estimate the total effect of treatment.
-Moreover, once we introduce a confounded mediator in panel (d), both DML and LASSO perform equally poorly.
-The direct effect cannot be consistently estimated in this model, as neither controlling for the mediators as well as leaving them out would be sufficient for identification.
+However, the researcher needs to keep this change of target parameter in mind for interpretation, since both na\"ive LASSO and DML are unable to consistently estimate the total effect of treatment.
+Moreover, once we introduce a confounded mediator in panel (d), both DML and na\"ive LASSO perform equally poorly.
+The direct effect cannot be consistently estimated in this model, as neither controlling for the mediators nor leaving them out would be sufficient for identification.
 The total effect of treatment is likewise not estimable via DML (but would be by a simple regression of $Y$ on $D$).